bartlettroscoe/container_env_setup/README.md

 ## Mount into docker container

-This repo should be cloned under the a base repo `<personal-home-dir-setup>` containing your personal bash enviornment setup for a local machine (e.g., `~/rab_home_dir_setup/` for @bartlettroscoe and therefore `~/rab_home_dir_setup/container_env_setup`).
+This repo is intended to be cloned under a base repo `<personal-home-dir-setup>` that contains your personal bash environment setup for a local machine (for example, `~/rab_home_dir_setup/` for @bartlettroscoe, which results in `~/rab_home_dir_setup/container_env_setup`).

 When running the container, mount the base directory `<personal-home-dir-setup>`